clemsos/writings/_quora/2018-11-07-Emmanuel-Macron-has-called-for-creation-of-a-true-European-army-do-you-agree-Why-or-why-not.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Emmanuel Macron has called for creation of a 'true European army' do you agree?
+    Emmanuel Macron has called for creation of a
+    'true European army' do you agree?
 Why or why not? - Quora
 ---